BeMS 1986 02 01

 Ocr'd Text:

 TRIO IN F MAJOR, OP.
-80 Sehr Lebhaft mit innigen Ausdruck 2 Scherzo (in mässiger Bewegung) nicht zu zasch Most of Schumann's early compositions were for the piano; as a pianist passionately in love with another pianist, Clara Wieck, this was hardly surprising.
-After his marriage to first to song writing, masterpiece.
-Then, Clara in 1840, Schumann turned pouring out masterpiece after encouraged by his wife, he felt the need to strike out in larger forms.
+80 2 Sehr Lebhaft mit innigen Ausdruck Robert Schumann (1810-1856) Schezzo (in mässigez Bewegung) nicht zu zasch Most of Schumann's early compositions were for the piano; as a pianist passionately in love with another pianist, Clara Wieck, this was hardly surprising.
+After his marriage to Clara in 1840, Schumann turned first to song writing, pouring out masterpiece after masterpiece.
+Then, encouraged by his wife, he felt the need to strike out in larger forms.
 His first two symphonies (Numbers 1 and 4) date from 1841 and the following year saw the composition of five major chamber works: three String Quartets and the Piano Quartet and Quintet.
-He then turned to the piano trio; his first. composition in that form was, like Mozart's, a divertimento, a set of (1843) charming, but Phantasiestücke little more than piano music with added violin and 'cello, in the accepted salon manner.
-He lavished much more thought on the three extended trios which followed.
+He then turned to the piano trio; his first composition in that form was, like Mozart's, a divertimento, a set of Phantasiestücke (1843) charming, but little more than piano music with added violin and 'cello, in the accepted salon He lavished much more thought on the three. extended trios which followed.
 The second of these, Op.80 (1847), is an extrovert and happy work, with a wonderfully expressive slow movement (in D flat) which looks interesting too, as it jumps from flats to sharps and back again with surprising frequency.
-After a captivating Scherzo (in the minor key!) comes the exciting and powerful Finale in which shows off his contrapuntal skills to great advantage.
-Schumann * * * * * * INTERVAL * * * * Robert Schumann (1810-1856) * * *
+After a captivating Scherzo (in the minor key!) comes the exciting and powerful Finale in which Schumann shows off his contrapuntal skills to great advantage. manner. * * * * * * * * INTERVAL * *** ** *

 4 The Belfast British Music Society, BeMS 1986 02 01, Page 4